stormpath/stormpath-documentation/source/auth_n.rst

 #.
 Click on **Add Application** > **New SAML Application**
 #.
 Fill in the information, the click on **Continue to Next Step**

-Step 2: Gather Your Identity Provider Information
+Step 2: Gather Your Ping Information
 """"""""""""""""""""""""""""""""""""""""""""""""""

 You will now need to gather the following pieces of information: